Zyxavy/homelab-journey/docs/4-Pi-hole.md

 ## What is Pi-hole

 Pi-hole acts as a network-wide ad blocker, so instead of installing ad blockers on every device in your network, Pi-hole filters ads and trackers at the DNS level.
-Though I found that some ads are still apearing, they are not as persistent as before and YouTube ads are not entirely blocked.
+Though I found that some ads are still appearing, they are not as persistent as before and YouTube ads are not entirely blocked.

 ---